 - The procedure should be to make all the information required for on the field sheet so that the tables of floor areas can be prepared from them in the office.

 - It is not necessary to enter to every floor of the building.
-It can be assessed from the ground by looking the window of the upper floors or asking the information form the ground floor inhabitants.
+It can be assessed from the ground by looking the window of the upper floors or asking the information from the ground floor inhabitants.

 - The measurements of the area of buildings and sites can be carried out in the office by measuring the areas from field sheets, after the fieldwork has been complete.